-Picture this scenario: the leader of your long-established team has retired, and his replacement is a young manager straight out of business school.
+Picture this scenario: the leader of your long-established team has retired, and his replacement is a young manager, straight out of business school.

-Your older colleagues think "the new kid" is overconfident, pushy, and too anxious to leave right at 5:00 p.m.
+Your older colleagues think "the new kid" is overconfident, pushy, and too anxious to leave at precisely 5:00 p.m.
 The newcomer finds it hard to get support from her older colleagues.
 She's concerned that they can't (or won't) multitask, they're less confident with technology, and they're unwilling to share their hard-earned knowledge.
 As a result, cooperation is suffering.

 How can you bridge this generation gap?
 And why is this important?

 There's little doubt that the U.S. workforce is at a unique point in history (other countries face similar situations).
 As "Baby Boomers" – people born between 1946 and 1964 – begin to retire, a new generation is stepping into their shoes.

 Generation X, or Gen X (born between 1965 and 1976), and Generation Y, or Gen Y (also called "Millennials," born between 1977 and 1998), have values and work styles that are completely different from the baby boomers.
 Finding ways to bridge the gaps within this new multigenerational workforce takes great skill – and it all starts with understanding how new generation leaders think, and what's important to them.